Bruno-Diego/CodeInstitutePortfolio1/README.md

   - [Budda and sage incense](https://www.pexels.com/photo/stone-buddha-and-sage-incense-bundle-in-bowl-on-marble-shelf-4203071/).
   - [CodePen.io](https://codepen.io/) for animations.
   - [FormSubmit](https://formsubmit.co/).
-  - The credits for the Success animation goes to the work done in Codepen.io by Konstantin Rouda (@Konrud) and can be viewed on [this link](https://codepen.io/Konrud/pen/mwZXgV).
+  - The credits for the Success animation go to the work done in Codepen.io by Konstantin Rouda (@Konrud) and can be viewed on [this link](https://codepen.io/Konrud/pen/mwZXgV).
-  - The credits for the spinning Yin-Yang animation goes to @AdamSSenniN and can be viewed in [this link](https://codepen.io/AdamSSenniN/pen/xZpaow).
+  - The credits for the spinning Yin-Yang animation go to @AdamSSenniN and can be viewed in [this link](https://codepen.io/AdamSSenniN/pen/xZpaow).

 ---

 ## Acknowledgements

-I would like to thank my course mentor Rohit Sharma for his support and guidance throughout the course of the project and to our Code Institute Cohort Facilitator Kasia Bogucka for their support & feedback.
+I would like to thank my course mentor Rohit Sharma for his support and guidance throughout the project and our Code Institute Cohort Facilitator Kasia Bogucka for their support & feedback.

 ---